-Fifty-Three (52) noise events were identified during this monitoring period for further investigation.
-Sixteen (16) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+Twenty (20) noise events were identified during this monitoring period for further investigation.
+One (1) event was associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
 Seventeen (17) events did not correlate with any construction activities and are therefore assumed to be an unknown off-site source as they are not consistent with RTN.
 They are not judged to be noise events occurring on site, or within the boundary of the project.
 These events were dismissed from the analysis.

-Nineteen (19) noise events were identified as occurring on-site.
-All of these events were correlated with machinery (forklift, manitou, crane) operating within approximately 0-10 metres of the logging equipment.
-On further assessment, all nineteen (19) events are below the relevant noise management limits (NMLs) when distance corrected.
+Two (2) noise events were identified as occurring on-site.
+Both events were correlated with machinery (crane) operating within approximately 0-10 metres of the logging equipment.
+On further assessment, both events are below the relevant noise management limits (NMLs) when distance corrected.